davidverweij/nodejs-practice-api/README.md

 }
 ```

-The `body` of the PUT requests _for adding users to groups_ should formatted as follows:
+The `body` of the PUT requests _for adding users to groups_ should be formatted as follows:

 ```js
 {